Thomas-Lesaffre/M2_project/README.md

-# M2_project

-Programs related to my master internship project.
+# The joint evolution of lifespan and selfing (DOI: https://doi.org/10.1101/420877)

-The preprint version of the related manuscript can be found here: https://doi.org/10.1101/420877.
+The preprint version of the manuscript can be found here: https://doi.org/10.1101/420877.

 It is recommended in _PeerCommunityIn Evol Biol_, recommendation by Thomas Bataillon can be found here: https://doi.org/10.24072/pci.evolbiol.100070.